 The City of Greenville has external video cameras that are placed throughout various locations in the city.
 The City's IT Department is the repository for the camera system and the custodian of the video data is the Police Department.
 The video data stored on the cameras has the potential to be used as evidence in civil and criminal matters.
-The Department's point of contact for the retrieval of any video data from the City's external camera system is the Court Liaison Officer.
-All requests for video data from this system shall be directed to the Court Liaison Officer and employees should refer to SOP 83.1.2 External Camera Data Retention & Retrieval for guidelines on retrieving video data.
+All requests for video data from this system are subject to compliance with N.C.
+General Statute and departmental policy.